Max Coll: Santa Fe

-Energetic legislator
+Legislature

 An early supporter of universal healthcare, in 1993 Coll joined Representative Luciano "Lucky" Varela, D-Santa Fe, and sponsored "NewMexicare," a single-payer healthcare system designed after Canada's that was defeated then, and again when another version of it was re-introduced in 1999.
 In 1994, Coll considered running as a fusion candidate of both the New Mexico Green Party and the Democrats, but withdrew under pressure from the state's Democratic Party.
 Also in 1994, in an effort to save the time and money of New Mexico's students in higher education, Coll spearheaded efforts, eventually successful, to ensure that credits earned at the state's two-year colleges were viable at the state's four-year institutions.
 In 1997, Coll's whistle-blower protection legislation was stopped by opponents from the business sector.
 When asked for his stance on same-sex marriage in 2003, Coll felt that churches have the right to take whatever stance they choose with their own memberships.
 But he also felt that the state had an obligation to define civil unions, saying, "I'm very much in favor of not interfering at all with people's private sexual life or preferences...As far as civil law, we should stay out of sexual practices."
 In February 2003, Coll attended a rally opposing the United States' eventual military invasion of Iraq.
 However, after becoming the powerful chair of the House Appropriations and Finance Committee, Coll chose to sponsor fewer bills of his own as a strategic move.
 Coll felt that if he were to sponsor a great number of bills, his position of power might be weakened by the need to negotiate in a variety of directions.
 Instead, Coll sponsored a few pet bills each session, and was satisfied to throw his weight behind a colleague when he or she introduced a bill Coll could support.